MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 # Create a form processing custom model

-After you review the [requirements](form-processing-model-requirements.md), you can get started creating your form-processing model.
+After you review the [requirements](form-processing-model-requirements.md), you can get started creating your form processing model.

 ## Sign in to AI Builder